jcrossley3/stm32f401-blinky/README.md

-# stm32f401-blinky
+# stm32f401-esp8266

+This should attempt to post some data to your drogue-cloud http-endpoint running on your minikube cluster.

+First, set the const values at the top of <src/main.rs> appropriately for your local network.

-Plug in your board and run this:
+Then plug in your board and run this:

+    $ cargo install cargo-embed
     $ cargo embed

-That should attempt to hit a google server after connecting to your SSID with a password, both of which are expected to be stored in files beneath src/.